 Just off of Woodward, a few blocks down from Boston-Edison, a historic Albert Kahn building has been transformed and activated.
-40 Hague, built as a Packard Automobile Showroom, now has 38 apartments that are ready to lease.
+40 Hague, built as a Packard Automobile Showroom and Service Station, now has 38 apartments that are ready to lease.

 RainCheck Development bought the building and adjacent lots in 2018.
 The two-story, 37,000-square-foot building is now comprised of studio, one-bedroom, and two-bedroom apartments leasing for $2 per square foot ($895 up to $1,795).
 Capital Impact Partners worked with RainCheck on funding, so eight units have been reserved for residents making 60% of the area median income.